All the best Black Friday deals you can shop at Amazon right now

 We’re technically still a few days away from Black Friday — but don’t tell that to Amazon.
-The most massive online retailer likes to make a full week out of the biggest shopping day of the year, which means they’ve posted deals galore starting today and will continue the savings throughout the week.
+The most massive online retailer likes to make a full week out of the biggest shopping day of the year, which means it has posted deals galore starting today and will continue the savings throughout the week.

 Below, find the best deals happening at Amazon.
-Keep in mind, some deals will only last for one day or until sold out, so if you see something you like, act fast.
+Keep in mind, some deals will last only for one day or until sold out, so if you see something you like, act fast.
 And if today’s not your day, don’t fret; the Underscored team will be staying on top of Amazon’s limited-time deals all week long.
-Look out for brand new sales and savings tomorrow and beyond.
+Look out for brand-new sales and savings tomorrow and beyond.

 Tech and electronics